 Students' progress is assessed through regular listening, speaking, reading and writing tests.
-Written homework and classwork are also assessed.
+Written tasks completed at home or in class are also assessed.
 Common unit tests are undertaken.

 FRENCH

 The Year 7 to Year 9 French programme provides themes which have been carefully chosen to present new topics and subject matter to all students, whether they are commencing French in Year 7 or have studied French in their primary school language programme.
 This enables all students to progress without significant repetition.